 Advanced Standing for Working Professionals

-Working professionals have the option to turn relevant work experience into up to eight credits of advanced standing toward program requirements.
+Working professionals who have at least three years of professional full-time working experience have the option to turn relevant work experience into up to eight credits of advanced standing toward program requirements.
 These eight credits will count towards your full 36-credit hours, allowing you to graduate sooner while decreasing your overall cost of tuition.

 Students who are granted advanced standing will be required to complete the remaining 28–32 credits at Emerson College in order to satisfy degree requirements.

 Please note that advanced standing credit advances a student’s position within the program but credits are not transferable to another institution.
-If you have questions regarding Advanced Standing, please contact Linda Gallant, Associate Professor and Graduate Program Director of our PR Master’s program, by email at linda_gallant [at] emerson.edu.
+If you have questions regarding Advanced Standing, please contact Linda Gallant, Associate Professor and Graduate Program Director of our PR Master’s program, by email at linda_gallant [at] emerson.edutitle="Email Linda Gallant".

 |CC 652||Emerging Communication Technology||Available Online in Fall Semester Only||4|

 |CC 645||Research Methods & Practice||Not Available Online||4|

 |CD 648||Public Relations||Available Online in Spring Semester Only||4|

 |Not Available Online||4|

 *To be repeated for a total of 8 credits